-in the era of workfare.
+Table 5 shows a similar relationship within countries in the workfare state period.
+On average, a 1% increase in unemployment was matched by a 0.9% increase in redistribution in the countries in our analysis during this period.
+It is clear, however, that the redistributive effects of welfare policy have become much weaker in the era of workfare.
 The coefficient for unemployment is both less statistically significant and less substantively important.
-The smaller coefficient implies that the responsiveness of redistribution to unemployment has decreased by more than 21 percent.
-While a 3 percent increase in unemployment would be associated with an 11 percent increase in the average redistribution level for the decommodifying welfare state sample (30 percent), in the era of workfare the same increase in unemployment is only associated with less than a 9 percent increase in the same 30 percent level of redistribution.
+The smaller coefficient implies that the responsiveness of redistribution to unemployment has decreased by more than 21%.
+While a 3% increase in unemployment would be associated with an 11% increase in the average redistribution level for the decommodifying welfare state sample (30%), in the era of workfare the same increase in unemployment is only associated with less than a 9% increase in the same 30% level of redistribution.